Klipper3d/klipper/docs/G-Codes.md

 "triggered" or in an "open" state.
 This command is typically used to verify that an endstop is working correctly.

+#### MONITOR_ENDSTOPS
+`MONITOR_ENDSTOPS [ENDSTOPS=<endstops>] [DELAY=<value>]`: Continously
+monitor endstops and invoke shutdown, if any of monitored endstops are hit.
+ENDSTOPS is accepted as name of single endstop or comma seperated list of endstop names.
+If ommited, defaults to all endstops.
+DELAY is interval in seconds, at which endstop pin is read.
+If ommited, defaults to 0.005.
+Homing specific axis disables endstop monitoring for that axis endstop.

 ### [resonance_tester]

 The following commands are available when a